Taking a cruise across the Atlantic on the Pullmantur Monarch was an interesting proposition for us to take.

 Most cruise lines have suggested gratuities (usually around $10-$15 per person, per day) that are automatically charged to your onboard account unless you have specifically requested them to be altered higher or lower based on your satisfaction with the level of service.
-This service charge goes to your deserving stateroom attendant and to the wait staff.
+This service charge goes to the deserving stateroom attendant and to the wait staff.
 On our Monarch sailing, gratuities were a fixed amount and could not be adjusted, a first we’ve seen on a cruise.

 For example, during a Norwegian cruise we once received a “free” drink package (valued at $1,400) but the extra gratuities we were required to pay for it added nearly $400 to our bill.
 Yet on our Pullmantur Monarch cruise, there were no additional gratuities for their included beverage package.
 This is already covered within the daily gratuity amount of $13 per day.
-That’s really a good thing!
+That’s really a nice perk!

 Other Costs & Expenses Aboard the Pullmantur Monarch

 Unlike other cruise lines that tenaciously pitch add-ons to passengers, there was little else to spend money once aboard the Monarch.
 The few things you could spend money on, were actually pretty reasonable.